aidenlab/BEAR/README.md

    * [Setup and output folders](#setup-and-output-folders)
 * [Contributing](#contributing)

-## Install Polar and requirements manually

-You can install the POLAR-BEAR pipeline and all its dependencies manually.

 # Installation

 The Polar pipeline and all its dependencies are Linux based, typically running under Linux operating system, preferably (but not necessarily) on a computer cluster.
 The included test set can run on a laptop in under 5 minutes.
 There are several options for installation, detailed below.

+## Install Polar and requirements manually

+You can install the POLAR-BEAR-EUA pipeline and all its dependencies manually.

 1. Install the following dependencies: